Security System info FAQs

 Why Are There So Many False Alarms?

 Ninety-five to ninety-eight percent of alarms that come into a central station are false alarms.
 The cause of these false alarms come from two main sources.
 The biggest perpetrator is the alarm users themselves.
-This is caused by lack of proper training and understanding of the alarm system.
-People who come into a building at odd hours may have forgotten how to turn the system off or they forget their code.
-Many systems are set off by cleaning people because they change personnel and they aren’t properly trained on how the alarm system works and how to cancel a false alarm.
+Proper training and understanding of the alarm system is the solution .
+Employees coming into a building at odd hours may have forgotten how to turn the system off or forgotten their code.
+Many systems are set off by cleaning people because personnel has changed and they aren’t properly trained on how the alarm system works and how to cancel a false alarm.

 Another main cause for false alarms is the security equipment itself.
 Motion sensors cannot determine what causes the motion.
 It may be a balloon or banner that moves when the heat turns on, or it may be an animal that has gained entry when a warehouse door was open.
 This is the reason that audio and video verification are making great strides in the security industry.